 It took us two years to save the money, but in 1997 we bought our first roaster and inventory of green coffee.
 This would surely make all the difference in the world.
 Now I could finally return to focus on my photography career because there would finally be great coffee in Topeka.

 By this time, my passion for the coffee industry had driven my photography career into the background.
-I knew it was time to focus, so I quit my job at the Topeka Capital-Journal and became a full-time employee of PT’s Coffee.
+I knew it was time to focus, so I quit my job at the newspaper and became a full-time employee of PT’s Coffee.
 However, I still wasn’t able roast and brew what I longed for – an amazing cup of coffee.
 I was stumped at the time.

 I found the answer in 2001 while touring the coffee producing regions of Guatemala on a junket with the Specialty Coffee Association of America.
 In fact, the overly simple answer hit me like a ton of bricks: The coffee we got out of our roaster would never be any better than the coffee we put in our roaster.